solana-labs/solana/CONTRIBUTING.md

 standards of the codebase.
 You might consider closing it and coming back with smaller PRs and longer descriptions detailing what problem it solves and how it solves it.
 Old PRs will be marked stale and then closed automatically 7 days later.

+### How to manage review feedback?

+After a reviewer provides feedback, you can quickly say "acknowledged, will fix" using a thumb's up emoji.
+If your confident your fix is exactly as prescribed, add a reply "Fixed in COMMIT\_HASH" and mark the comment as resolved.
+If you're not sure, reply "Is this what you had in mind?
+COMMIT\_HASH" and if so, the reviewer will reply and mark the conversation as resolved.
+Marking conversations as resolved is an excellent way to engage more reviewers.
+Leaving conversations open may imply the PR is not yet ready for additional review.

+### When will my PR be re-reviewed?

+Recall that once your PR is opened, a notification is sent every time you push a commit.
+After a reviewer adds feedback, they won't be checking on the status of that feedback after every new commit.
+Instead, directly mention the reviewer when you feel your PR is ready for another pass.

 Draft Pull Requests
 ---